Jack Johnson: Riots and aftermath

-The LA Times noted the explosive nature of Johnson's victory by featuring this cartoon in which a stick of dynamite suggests that it would not have caused as much violence as the fight did.
+The LA Times noted the explosive nature of Johnson's victory by featuring this cartoon in which a stick of dynamite suggests that it would not have caused as much damage as the riots resulting from the fight did.

 The outcome of the fight triggered race riots that evening—the Fourth of July—all across the United States, from Texas and Colorado to New York and Washington, D.C.
 Johnson's victory over Jeffries had dashed white dreams of finding a "great white hope" to defeat him.
 Many whites felt humiliated by the defeat of Jeffries.

 Black Americans, on the other hand, were jubilant and celebrated Johnson's great victory as a victory for racial advancement.
 Black poet William Waring Cuney later highlighted the black reaction to the fight in his poem "My Lord, What a Morning".

 Race riots erupted in New York, Baltimore, Pittsburgh, Philadelphia, New Orleans, Atlanta, St. Louis, Little Rock and Houston.
 In all, riots occurred in more than 25 states and 50 cities.
 At least twenty people were killed in the riots and hundreds more were injured.